Purchasing and Owning a Kinetico

-Given that soft water contains no scale forming minerals, it leaves the inside of plumbing and water-using appliances free of solidified rock.
+Given that soft water contains no limescale forming minerals, it leaves the inside of plumbing and water-using appliances free of solidified rock.
 Appliances operate more efficiently and last longer when using soft water.
-Leading appliance manufacturers, including Maytag, have recognized the problems caused by hard water and recommend the use of home water softeners to help their own products operate more efficiently.
+Leading appliance manufacturers, including Maytag, have recognized the problems caused by hard water and recommend the use of a home water softener to help their own products operate more efficiently.

 In addition, calcium and magnesium, the two minerals that make water hard, might actually have some adverse effects on the foods you eat and the beverages you drink.

 First, hardness minerals can detract from the taste of the water, as well as any beverage or food made with water, such as coffee, concentrated juice, soup or even gelatin.
 Other water contaminants can affect foods by imparting bad tastes or unhealthy compounds.

 Second, some foods, especially fresh vegetables, don’t cook or taste as good when prepared with hard water because the calcium combines with a protein in vegetable skins, making them tough and sometimes shriveled.

 Our warranties are transferable to new owners, or they can stay with the unit and "go where you go" should you decide to take it with you.
 Learn more about Kinetico's warranty coverage.